-At Servy Massey Fertility Institute, patients receive a high standard of care and treatment at a lower cost than what is offered at many other fertility centers.
+Patients at each of SMFI’s affiliated practices receive a high standard of care and treatment at a lower cost than what is offered at many other fertility centers.
 Drs.
-Servy and Massey have founded their low-cost program to make treatment more accessible to patients who need help in building their families.
+Servy and Massey both offer low-cost programs to make treatment more accessible to patients who need help in building their families.

-In addition to consultation and fertility treatment for women and men, our assisted reproductive services include:
+In addition to consultation and fertility treatment for women and men, the assisted reproductive services offered at the practices include:

 Special imaging tests can be performed through a hysterosalpingogram (HSG) or sonohysterogram to view the uterine cavity.

 A man's fertility is determined by sperm quality, production, and movement.
 Servy Massey Fertility Institute performs semen analysis, postcoital test, and prolactin hormone test are used to evaluate the sperm.